 - © Elsevier 2021

 Siddharth Misra is currently associate professor at the Harold Vance Department of Petroleum Engineering, Texas A&M University, College Station, Texas.
 His research work is in the area of data-driven predictive models, machine learning, geosensors, and subsurface characterization.
 He earned a PhD in petroleum engineering from the University of Texas and a bachelor of technology in electrical engineering from the Indian Institute of Technology in Bombay.
 He received the Department of Energy Early Career Award in 2018 to promote geoscience research.

-Associate Professor, Harold Vance Department of Petroleum Engineering, Texas A&M University, College Station, TX, USA
+Associate Professor, Harold Vance Department of Petroleum Engineering and the Department of Geology and Geophysics, Texas A&M University, USA

 Yifu Han is a Software Engineer in Schlumberger, Beijing Geoscience Center, and he currently focuses on formation testing and deep transient test.
 He has published 4 research papers in Elsevier and total 7 journal publications on data inversion, electromagnetic data interpretation, and multi-scale rock physics.
 He holds a master’s degree from the College of Earth & Energy, University of Oklahoma.

 Yuteng Jin is a graduate student researcher in the College of Earth & Energy, University of Oklahoma.
 He specializes in developing mechanistic models of complex conductivity/permittivity of porous media containing clays and conductive particles of varying wettability.
 He also develops stochastic inversion schemes for parameter estimation.

 Graduate Student Researcher, University of Oklahoma, USA